The best website builder of 2019

 However, if you move up to the Starter plan – at $8 (£6) a month – the ads and storage limit are dropped, plus you get a free domain, and even support for a web store containing up to 10 products.
 The supercharged Business plan lets you create sites with unlimited web store products and high-end store features like product reviews and discount coupons, retailing at $25 (£19) a month.

 The service offers hundreds of professionally-designed web templates, covering just about any site type.
 The drag-and-drop editor is neatly designed, although you don’t get full control over where you can position elements on the page, and the interface can seem a little cluttered.
 A further niggle is that there is no global Undo feature.

 Like Wix, we found tech support was a little wobbly in terms of sluggish responses, but Weebly offers a host of powerful features, some very stylish templates, and easy access to free images for your site is another definite boon.

 Delivering the power that an experienced site builder requires

-As we’ve seen, many website builders pitch themselves towards novices and making life easy for the less site-savvy out there, but what about experts who want powerful low-level control?
+As we’ve seen, many a website builder pitch themselves towards novices and making life easy for the less site-savvy out there, but what about experts who want powerful low-level control?
 Those are the users Voog has in mind.

 So you don’t get many templates here, for example, and there’s the bare minimum of media support – but what you do get is a compact drag-and-drop editor which does its best to stay out of your way.
 There are weaknesses here, and the interface is somewhat clunky in respects – and it’s another which lacks a global Undo function – but it has some real power you can drill down into.